leadpony/justify-benchmark/README.md

 ### Justify 0.12.0 - 2019-02-09

 ```
-# Run complete.
-Total time: 00:41:55

-REMEMBER: The numbers below are just data.
-To gain reusable insights, you need to follow up on
-why the numbers are the way they are.
-Use profilers (see -prof, -lprof), design factorial
-experiments, perform baseline and negative tests that provide experimental control, make sure
-the benchmarking environment is safe on JVM/OS/HW level, ask for reviews from the domain experts.
-Do not assume the numbers tell you what you want them to tell.

 Benchmark                                        (name)   Mode  Cnt       Score      Error  Units
 JustifyBenchmark.parseAndValidate          product.json  thrpt   25  117395.923 ± 9984.155  ops/s
 JustifyBenchmark.parseAndValidate  product-invalid.json  thrpt   25  129534.518 ± 3788.073  ops/s